Fair is Not Always Equal: Understanding Asset & Debt Division During Your Ohio Divorce

 Table of Contents

-Many people assume a 50/50 split is the norm during a divorce.
-However, Ohio uses a legal principle called “equitable distribution,” which means dividing marital assets and debts fairly, not necessarily equally.
-This blog post will provide a roadmap to understanding equitable distribution and how it applies to your divorce.
-We’ll delve into the key factors a judge considers, the distinction between marital and separate property, and how debts are handled.
-By the end, you’ll have a clearer picture of this process and the importance of seeking legal guidance to secure a fair outcome.
+This blog post provides a comprehensive roadmap to understanding equitable distribution and how it applies to your divorce.
+We’ll delve into the key factors a judge considers, the critical distinction between marital and separate property, the complexities of debt division, and the importance of professional valuation.
+By the end, you’ll have a clearer picture of this process and the strategic steps necessary to secure a fair outcome.

 What is Equitable Distribution?